joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/05/31/opinion/ukraine-energy-war-europe-gas.html?searchResultPosition=2

 **Canada Decriminalizes Opioids and Other Drugs in British Columbia**\
-`With opioid deaths skyrocketing in the Western province, Canada has temporarily decriminalized the substance and three others for personal use.`\
+`With opioid deaths skyrocketing in the western province, Canada has temporarily decriminalized the substance and three others for personal use.`\
 https://nytimes.com/2022/05/31/world/canada/british-columbia-decriminalizes-drugs.html?searchResultPosition=3

 **Becoming Johnny Rotten, When John Lydon Would Rather You Didn’t**\